wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 This section begins the calculation loop at the starting transect.

-First, it slices through the elevation DataFrame to select the cross-section components required to complete the mean transect elevation change rate calculations:
+First, it slices through the elevation DataFrame to select the cross-section components required to complete the mean-transect-elevation-change rate calculations:
 1. The survey stations of the first elevation dataset (time 1),
 2. the elevations of the first dataset,
 3. the survey stations of a second elevation dataset (time 2), and
 4. the elevations of the second dataset.

-With the requisite data selected, a message displays which transect data pair the mean transect elevation change rate will be calculated for by identifying the transect ID and elevation data years.
+With the requisite data selected, a message displays which transect data pair the mean-transect-elevation-change rate will be calculated for by identifying the transect ID and elevation data years.

 <p align="center">
   <img width="640" height="99" alt="Screenshot 2025-11-07 at 4 34 15 PM" src="https://github.com/user-attachments/assets/cf01b779-9b12-483b-adcc-029c246e987a" />